-No. National Outcome Strategic Alignment Thereof 2 A long and healthy life for all South Africans Safe and Healthy living environment 3 All people in South Africa are and feel safe Public Safety and Security 4 Decent employment through inclusive economic growth Viable economic growth and development 5 Skilled and capable workforce to support an inclusive growth path municipality resourced and committed to Attaining the vision and mission of the organization 6 An efficient, competitive and responsive infrastructure network Efficient and integrated infrastructure and services 7 Vibrant, equitable, sustainable rural communities contributing towards food security for all Viable economic growth and development 8 Sustainable human settlements and improved quality of household life To promote the achievement of a non- racial, integrated society through the development of sustainable human settlements and quality housing 9 Responsive, accountable, effective and efficient local government system Democratic, responsible, transparent, objective and equitable municipal governance 10 Protect and enhance our environmental assets and natural resources To promote environmental; conservation and promotion 11 Create a better South Africa, a better Africa, and a better world Promoting social cohesion 12 An efficient, effective and development oriented public service and an empowered, fair and inclusive citizenship Democratic, responsible, transparent, objective and equitable municipal governance 13 An inclusive and responsive Social protection system Democratic, responsible, transparent, objective and equitable municipal governance 14 Nation building and social cohesion Social cohesion
+No. National Outcome Strategic Alignment Thereof 1 Improved Quality of basic education To improve citizens skills levels and education 2 A long and healthy life for all South Africans Safe and Healthy living environment 3 All people in South Africa are and feel safe Public Safety and Security 4 Decent employment through inclusive economic growth Viable economic growth and development 5 Skilled and capable workforce to support an inclusive growth path municipality resourced and committed to Attaining the vision and mission of the organization 6 An efficient, competitive and responsive infrastructure network Efficient and integrated infrastructure and services 7 Vibrant, equitable, sustainable rural communities contributing towards food security for all Viable economic growth and development

+No. National Outcome Strategic Alignment Thereof 8 Sustainable human settlements and improved quality of household life To promote the achievement of a non- racial, integrated society through the development of sustainable human settlements and quality housing 9 Responsive, accountable, effective and efficient local government system Democratic, responsible, transparent, objective and equitable municipal governance 10 Protect and enhance our environmental assets and natural resources 11 Create a better South Africa, a better Africa, and a better world Promoting social cohesion 12 An efficient, effective and development oriented public service and an empowered, fair and inclusive citizenship Democratic, responsible, transparent, objective and equitable municipal governance 13 An inclusive and responsive Social protection system Democratic, responsible, transparent, objective and equitable municipal governance 14 Nation building and social cohesion Social cohesion

-7.8 5 National Priorities
+7.6 5 National Priorities